AF-GRILL/DISForUnrealExample/README.md

             - _**NOTE:**_ These visuals are buggy with Cesium if relocating the origin is enabled.
     - Change the network settings as desired.
         - Exercise ID/Site ID/Application ID: DIS specific settings.
+			- _**NOTE:**_ Exercise ID needs to match that of what is being sent on the network in order to handle the received packets.
         - Receive IP Address: Address to receive DIS packets on.
             - _**NOTE:**_ A receive IP address of 0.0.0.0 will listen to all DIS packets on the network.
         - Receive Port: The port to receive DIS packets on.